NIS2: EU directive for cyber security

 NIS 2 Directive: EU directive for more cyber security

 In an increasingly networked world Cybersecurity and the Protecting our digital infrastructures of crucial importance.
-The NIS2 Directivethe further development of the Network and Information Systems Directive (NIS), aims to strengthen the security of the digital landscape in the European Union.
-But what exactly is behind this directive and how does it affect companies and organisations?
+The NIS2 Directive, The further development of the Network and Information Systems Directive (NIS) aims to strengthen the security of the digital landscape in the European Union.
+On 13 November 2025, Germany transposed the EU's NIS 2 Directive into national law.
+For organisations, this means a fundamental tightening of cybersecurity obligations.
+But what exactly is changing?
+This article provides an overview.
+Overview of the new scope and key obligations of NIS2 as well as practical examples of how you can master implementation with the help of ISO 27001.

 Key information on the NIS2 Directive

-- On 16 January 2023 the so-called NIS2 Directive came into force.
-The EU member states had until 17 October 2024 time to translate the directive into national law.
-The German transposition is currently expected to enter into force End of 2025 expected.
+• On 16 January 2023 the so-called NIS2 Directive came into force.
+The EU member states had until 17 October 2024 Time to transpose the directive into national law.
+On 13 November 2025 Germany has transposed the EU's NIS 2 Directive into national law.

-- The NIS2 directive affects more organisations and requires stricter security measures.
+• The NIS2 directive affects more organisations and requires stricter security measures.
 Companies that do not fulfil the requirements of NIS2 risk being penalised.
 Fines.
-These are also significantly higher compared to the predecessor of the directive.
+Managing directors are directly liable.

 Full title of the directive